Choose the color of your fabric

 Many of the tasty herbs were remedies as well – Peppermint was lovely in salads, but as well healed a sick stomach and nausea during pregnancy.
 And so on.
-Of course you will use an array of pretty and vivid colors, in cotton and silk, as floss and perle, braid and metallic… together with beads and crystals for a rich and tactile look.
+Of course, you will use an array of pretty and vivid colors, in cotton and silk, like floss and perle, braid and metallic… together with beads and crystals for a rich and tactile look.

-Many Herbularia were planted in or close to convents, because monks and nuns had the knowledge to use them, brewn delicate liquors or mix tisanes and concoctions for sick people.
-Besides the healing ingredients many of these plants feature beautiful blooms, so they had a place to be seen, tasted and smelled.
+Many Herbularia were planted in or close to convents because monks and nuns had the knowledge to use them, brew delicate liquors or mix tisanes and concoctions for sick people.
+Besides the healing ingredients, many of these plants feature beautiful blooms, so they had a place to be seen, tasted and smelled.